 Spring is just around the corner and so is good fishing.
 There is a growing number of catfish anglers around the country and many enjoy chasing big flatheads when the water starts to warm up.
 These tips will help you this spring put more and bigger flatheads in the boat but remember keep the small ones to eat and release those big mommas so they can continue the cycle.

-SMALL WATERS FIRST: You can extend your flathead catfish fun if you focus on small bodies of water first.
+You can extend your flathead catfish fun if you focus on small bodies of water first.
 The smaller lakes and streams will warm up a lot faster than larger bodies of water.
 Keep track of water temps on your area waters and when the surface temps reach the 50's the catfish begins to feed-up for the upcoming spawn.
+This is the best time to fish for spring flatheads.
 These small waters is your best bet early and they can warm up weeks before larger waters.
-Extend your season with this tip and remember as the small water flatheads begin to spawn and refuse to bite those big waters are just getting warm enough for more action.
+Extend your season with this tip and remember as the small water flatheads begin to spawn and refuse to bite those big waters are just getting warm enough for more fishing action.

 These are just a few tips on catching more flathead catfish during the early spring season.
 I hope this helps you think outside the box when it comes to hunting flathead catfish.
 These tips are just a starting point for you to help you think about the possibilities you might not have thought of before.
 I love to hunt flathead catfish and it took these tips from much better anglers than me to help me extend my season.
 Good luck this spring and get out there a little sooner this year and let me know how you did.